• Skip to primary navigation

 We will receive a commission if you make a purchase through our affiliate link at no extra cost to you.
 Please read our disclosure policy for more information.

-While kids are expected to do chores around the house (regardless if they get paid or not), it’s not a bad idea to give kids the option to earn extra money for doing extra jobs.
+While kids are expected to do chores around the house (regardless of whether they get paid or not), it’s not a bad idea to give kids the option to earn extra money for doing extra jobs.
 They can learn how to save their extra money inside a piggy bank until they have enough money to buy that new Lego set.

 This will teach kids that if they want to buy that shiny toy, they will have to work for it.
+According to experts, financial literacy should be taught to children as early as 5 years old.

 It doesn’t matter if you’re an adult or a kid, when you have to pay for something with your own money, you’ll appreciate it more.
 You can think of this as training them and by the time they reach their teen and college years, they’ll understand the importance of making their own money as a teen or a college student and cherish every dollar they earn.